Employment Tribunal Fees

 In summary, while the Fees Order may have been overly aggressive, employers should prepare for an onslaught of (potentially frivolous) employment claims.

-DLP has substantial experience working with employees and employers to resolve disagreements before
+DLP has substantial experience working with employees and employers to resolve disagreements before filing of claims, negotiating pre-Tribunal settlements, and representing employers at Tribunal.

 Should you have any questions about your business’ exposure or liability don’t hesitate to reach out to our advisers at 0330 400 4454.
 We are available 24 hours a day.